extract 68 points landmark from mediapipe-468

 Verify student ID by comparing face images

-Swap faces in photos
+Identify faces in photos and label them

-Identify and highlight faces in a photo
+Swap faces in a video

 The Mediapipe 68 Points Facial Landmark is a facial recognition tool developed by Google as part of the Mediapipe framework.
 It is designed to extract and visualize 68 specific facial landmarks from images or video streams.
 These landmarks help in identifying key facial features such as the eyes, nose, mouth, jawline, and other facial contours.
 This tool is widely used in applications like facial analysis, emotion recognition, and augmented reality (AR) to track facial movements in real-time.